Polonophile: Following the restoration of Polish independence

+Nations with strong pro-Polish sentiments

 Armenia

 Armenians in Poland have an important and historical presence which dates back to the 14th century, however, the first Armenian settlers arrived in the 12th century, which makes them the oldest minority in Poland with the Jews.
 A very significant and independent Armenian diaspora existed in Poland but was assimilated over the centuries because of Polonization and the absorption of Polish culture.
 Between 40,000 and 80,000 people in Poland today claim Armenian nationality or Armenian heritage.
 Mass waves of Armenian immigration to Poland has occurred since the collapse of the Soviet Union in 1991.

 Armenians are highly fond of Polish culture and history.
 Several Armenian cultural features also exist in the Polish national dress, most notably the Karabela sabre introduced by Armenian merchants under Poland-Lithuania.

+There are khachkars commemorating Armenian-Polish friendship in Zamość, Szczecinek and Zabrze in Poland, and Yerevan in Armenia.

 Georgia

 Many Georgians participated in military campaigns that were led by Poland in the 17th century.
 Bogdan Gurdziecki, an ethnic Georgian, became the Polish king's ambassador to the Middle East and made frequent diplomatic trips to Persia to represent Polish interests.
+As both nations shared a similar fate, with Poland partitioned by Russia, Prussia and Austria in the late 18th century, and Georgia annexed by Russia in the 19th century, the two nations had more frequent encounters, particularly as a result of Russian deportations of Poles to Georgia and Georgians to Poland.
+Both nations supported each other's independence movements, and young Georgians came to study in Warsaw as they considered Poles an inspiration and model for their national liberation activity.

+Following the Red Army invasion of Georgia, many Georgian military officers found refuge in Poland and joined the Polish Army.
+They later fought in Polish defense during the joint German-Soviet invasion of Poland at the start of World War II and afterwards many joined the Polish resistance movement.

-During the war in South Ossetia in 2008, also known as the Russo-Georgian War, Poland strongly supported Georgia.
+During the Russo-Georgian War of 2008, Poland strongly supported Georgia.
 Polish President Lech Kaczyński flew to Tbilisi to rally against the Russian military intervention and the subsequent military conflict.
 Several European leaders met with Georgian President Mikheil Saakashvili at Kaczyński's initiative at the rally held on 12 August 2008, which was attended by over 150,000 people.
 The crowd responded enthusiastically to the Polish president's speech and chanted, "Poland, Poland", "Friendship, Friendship" and "Georgia, Georgia".

 The main boulevard in the city of Batumi, Georgia, is named after Lech Kaczyński and his wife, Maria.